lgeurts/lgeurts.github.io/_posts/2019-03-19-dual-booting-windows-and-linux.md

 **FREEING UP SPACE ON THE DRIVE**

-To install a second operating system you'll need space on the system drive.
+To install a second operating system you obviously need space on the system drive.
 You could also use a second drive, but this is probably not a good option for laptop users and small-form-factor devices.

 Try to free up at least 20 GB for a Linux installation.
 Some distros (like Ubuntu and Fedora) install themselves semi-automatically next to Windows with fully guided installation options if you prepare your disk in this way.